Erick Simpson

 Erick Simpson is an American author who writes about the managed service provider field.

 Early life and education

 Born in California, United States, Simpson was educated at the Loara High School.
 For his further education, he attended California State University, Fullerton and received a degree in business administration.

 Career

-After his graduation, he worked at Dreyer's in peronnel department.
+After his graduation, he worked at Dreyer's in personnel department.
 Later, he founded a trucking company which he owned until 1991.

 Simpson is the co-founder of SPC International, a company which sells training in IT business improvement.

 Simpson created the MSP Mastered Methodology to enhance the productivity of managed service providers and co-founded one of the first pure play MSPs.